Fundacion-de-Neurociencias/GeneForgeLang/syntax.md

-# 🧬 GeneForgeLang Syntax Specification
+# 🧬 GeneForgeLang Syntax Specification (v1.2)

-This document defines the **syntactic rules** of GeneForgeLang—the symbolic language for cross-modality biomolecular design.
+This document defines the **syntactic rules** of GeneForgeLang (GFL)—a symbolic language for cross-modality biomolecular representation and reasoning.

 ---